psemdel/py-trading-bot/README.md

 # Introduction
 This trader bot automatizes orders on all kind of financial products, and is not targetting crypto.
 Objective is that it can run in autonomy.
-It is primarily a personal project, it must be seen as an example, not as a general framework.
+It is primarily a personal project, it must be seen as an example, not as a general framework or a bot ready to go.

 Features implemented:

-- Backstaging of complex strategies (including 101 Formulaic Alphas) using vectorbtpro
+- Backstaging of complex strategies (including 101 Formulaic Alphas) using [vectorbtpro](https://vectorbt.pro/)
 - Performing live automatically orders using the tested strategies and interactive brockers, thanks to ib_insync
 - Send Telegram messages when performing an order
 - Send Telegram alerts when the action price variation exceeds a certain threshold